eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/README.md

 | E | [Pseudonyms, including User authentication mechanism](e-pseudonyms-including-user-authentication-mechanism.md) | [Roadmap issue](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/issues/335) |
 | F | [Digital Credentials API](f-digital-credential-api.md) | [Roadmap issue](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/issues/336) |
 | G | [Zero Knowledge Proof](g-zero-knowledge-proof.md) | [Roadmap issue](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/issues/337) |

-### Final notes

-Once a Discussion Paper has been integrated into the ARF, it will no longer be kept updated.
-This implies that over time, its content may become obsoleted, for example when high-level requirements that were originally introduced in that Discussion Paper are amended.
-Such amendments may occur for a number of reasons:

-- Sometimes, requirements and descriptions are already (slightly) changed at the moment a Discussion Paper is integrated in the ARF.
-This is mostly to ensure consistency throughout the ARF regarding language and style.
-Sometimes also some further discussions happen between authors of the ARF and of a Discussion Paper, and some requirements are made more precise as a result.
-- In general, discussion topics are not fully separated.
-As a result, the introduction of new Discussion Papers leads to changes in existing requirements and descriptions in the ARF.
-- The Commission continuously receives comments via Confluence and GitHub, and comments are also raised internally.
-When accepted, such comments lead to further changes in the ARF.